alexyuly/chil/README.md

 *TODO - explain type definition and implementation file formats*

-#### Abstract Operation Types

-An abstract operation type has no associated Node.js implementation.
-It is a standalone operation type definition which must be implemented by a "subtype" in order to be instantiated in components.
-An abstract operation type is the union of all its subtypes.

 #### Type Aliases

 Any type may be associated with a kind of type definition called a *type alias*, which may be generic.